- Associate Professor, Department of Economics - University of Denver.

 ECON 1020: MICRO- MACRO-ECONOMICS I: HISTORY & THEORIES

 This course is designed to provide an overview of the development of economic institutions from pre-capitalism to capitalism, an understanding of the evolution of economic ideas from a history of economic thought perspective, and an introduction to the principles of microeconomics and macroeconomics.
 In particular, the course will introduce basic economic concepts, tools and models, with an emphasis on policy discussions.

 ECON 2330: CHINA AND THE GLOBAL ECONOMY

-The rise of China in the global economy is one of the most significant developments of the last three decades.
+The rise of China in the global economy is one of the most significant developments of the last four decades.
 This course will provide a comprehensive analysis of the Chinese economy and China’s role in the global economy.
-The course starts with an overview of the historical development of the Chinese economy before and during the socialist era.
-The core of the course focuses on the nature and the impact of China’s economic reforms since 1978.
-Particular attention is devoted to the analysis of the social, economic and ecological challenges that China’s model of development and world capitalism are currently facing.
+The course will start with an overview of the historical development of the Chinese economy before and during the socialist era.
+The core of the course will focus on the nature and the impact of China’s economic reforms since 1978.
+Particular attention will be devoted to the analysis of the social, economic and ecological challenges that the Chinese economy and world capitalism are currently facing.

 ECON 2610: INTERNATIONAL ECONOMICS